“The secret principle of Taijutsu is to know the foundations of peace.”

 Dojo History

-Our dojo is an affiliate of the Bujinkan Taka Seigi Dojo (Bujinkan Hawk Justice Dojo) run by Shihan Philip Legare (15th dan) in the Washington D.C. area.
+Our dojo is an affiliate of the Bujinkan Taka Seigi Dojo (Bujinkan Hawk Justice Dojo) run by Dai Shihan Philip Legare (15th dan) in the Washington D.C. area.

 What is the Bujinkan?